-Table 1 shows that the nutrition diversity indicators over time for the rural smallholders.
-For all nutrition diversity indicators, the values of the indicators are lowest for the period 2010-2011.
-They are highest for the period 2011-2012 except for caloric intake.

-Production indicatorsAreas were calculated by GPS data recorded in the surveys, when the GPS data was not available, the farmer plot size estimation was considered, estimations available in the LSMS-ISA survey.
-In cases of intercropping, each crop was taken separately.
-Given that there is no information on the proportion of an intercropped crop on a plot, we assume that each crop encompasses the entire plot.
-The two seasons, dry and rainy, were taken in consideration for the Simpson’s index as for the other variables.
-Both seasons correspond to different varieties and amount of production, consider them together reduce possible errors.Household characteristics
+Cultivated areas were calculated by GPS data recorded in the surveys.
+When the GPS data was not available, the farmer plot size estimation was considered, estimations available in the LSMS-ISA survey.
+In cases of mixed cropping, each crop was taken separately.
+Given that there is no information on the proportion of crops on a mixed-cropping plot, we assume that each crop encompasses the entire plot.
+Both growing seasons within a year were included in the calculations of the productivity diversity indicators.

 Household characteristics clearly have significant effects on the diversity of food consumption.
-For instance, the number of household members has previously been hypothesized to directly influence the household dietary diversity and caloric intakes by, for example, influencing the number of members who are potentially able to work.
-Following previous studies, we believe that this variable will be positively related to the diversity of consumption and the quantity of caloric intakes (Weiss and Briglauer 2000; Benin et al. 2004; Jones, Shrinivas, and Bezner-Kerr 2014).
+For instance, household size has previously been hypothesized to directly influence the household dietary diversity and caloric intakes by, for example, influencing the number of members who are potentially able to work.
+Following previous studies, we believe that this variable will be positively related to the diversity of consumption and the quantity of caloric intakes (Weiss and Briglauer 2000; Benin et al. 2004; Jones et al. 2014).
 The gender of the head of the household has been argued to be positively related to dietary diversity.
 For instance, Abay et al. (2009) found a positive correlation with a male household head in Ethiopia link to their contribution to certain tasks associated with strong physical labour such as ploughing.
-The age of the household head has also been hypothesized to be positively correlated with dietary diversity because it is seen as a proxy for experience.
-However, while Abay et al. (2009) found a positive relationship between age and diversity, (Jones, Shrinivas, and Bezner-Kerr 2014) found a negative correlation.
-The argument behind the relationship between age and diversity is not entirely clear.
-The underlying assumption which we make is that heads of households desire to increase dietary diversity because they assume that it increases health, greater age, which is a proxy for experience, allows better, healthier production decisions to be made.
-Similarly, the education level of the household head and person primarily responsible for food preparation is presumed to be positively related to the dietary diversity of the household and their caloric intake.
-A better education level should influence the knowledge about the importance of a good diet.
-Positive influence of this parameter have been stressed by (Benin et al. 2004; Jones, Shrinivas, and Bezner-Kerr 2014).
+The results on the relationship between age of the household head and nutrition diversity are mixed.
+While Abay et al. (2009) found a positive relationship (experience), (Jones et al. 2014) found a negative correlation (risk averse).
+Similarly, the education level of the household head.
+Benin et al. (2004) and Jones et al. (2014) found a positive relationship.
+Higher education of the household head, which is primarily responsible for food preparation in the household, take into account nutrition diversity and their caloric intake better.